WUSTL-CSE222-FS18/studio-01-studi01_yifeng/README.md

 ***Q1.7 Briefly summarize your findings as a Designer.
 Is the customer happy with your work?
 How could it be further improved?***

+Yes, they are happy about the product(We promise give they a discount) Maybe We can update function weekly to keep user experiences.

 ***Q1.8 Briefly summarize your findings as a Customer.
 Will the proposed solution meet your needs?
 Was it substantially different than what you may have initially envisioned?***

+We find out sometimes, a good idea for us, maybe is not a good idea for designers(as we being the position of both customer and designer)

 (5 minutes): Reverse roles.
 Designers and Customers: Fill in your answers to the question above.